 We also embrace innovation and technology such as blockchain to improve transparency and traceability of food to deliver a better shopping experience while limiting the scope of outbreaks and recalls.
 Blockchain technology can enable greater accountability, improved safety and more sustainable practices by providing greater visibility into supply chains.
-We established a blockchain platform in the U.S. to help trace foods in our supply chain, and a majority of our fresh leafy greens' suppliers have onboarded to a blockchain platform.
-The success of that rollout encouraged us to communicate the same expectation of using a blockchain platform to our green bell pepper suppliers.
-In 2020, we are focused on expanding our blockchain technology to additional food commodities.
+We established a blockchain platform in the U.S. to help trace foods in our supply chain.

 In China, Walmart created the Walmart Food Safety Collaboration Center (WFSCC) in 2016 to bring together stakeholders across industry, government, academia and trade associations to address the root causes of foodborne illness.
 The center focuses on three aspects of the food safety system: innovation, education and policy support.

 This center’s work is also supported by philanthropic investments from Walmart and the Walmart Foundation.
 In 2016 Walmart and the Walmart Foundation announced a plan to invest $25 million in funding over five years to support research projects in applied science, education and communications that enhance Chinese food safety.
-Since 2016, Walmart and the Walmart Foundation have spent $22.5 million to meet this goal.
+We are currently on track to meet investment goal by the end of 2021.

 Our customers and members seek products that are safe, effective, affordable and sustainable.

 As part of our commitment, in 2017, we became the first U.S. retailer to announce a time-bound chemical reduction goal: by 2022, we aim to reduce our footprint of “priority chemicals” in formulated consumables by 10% compared to our 2017 baseline of 215.9 million pounds.
 Walmart references regulatory and authoritative lists to determine priority chemicals.
-In 2018, there were 125,000 formulated consumable items in-scope sold by Walmart stores and Sam’s Clubs in the U.S. in the following categories: personal care, beauty, baby, pet and household cleaning products.
+In 2019, there were more than 145,000 formulated consumable items in-scope sold by Walmart stores and Sam’s Clubs in the U.S. in the following categories: personal care, beauty, baby, pet and household cleaning products.